akavel/rumbac/README.md

-# rumbac - a simple flasher for _Arduino Nano 33 BLE / Sense_
+# rumbac - a simple flasher for _Arduino Nano 33 BLE Rev2 / Sense Rev2_

-`rumbac` is a simple commandline tool for uploading .bin files with compiled programs to the _Arduino Nano 33 BLE_ or _...
-Sense_ board (with the _nRF52840_ microcontroller).
+`rumbac` is a simple commandline tool for uploading .bin files with compiled programs to the _Arduino Nano 33 BLE Rev2_ or _...
+Sense Rev2_ board (with the _nRF52840_ microcontroller).

 The boards come preprogrammed with a builtin bootloader,